Links on Android Authority may earn us a commission. Learn more.

 Just like previous Xbox controllers, this one doesn’t have an included rechargeable battery.
 There are two included AA batteries, but after that, you are required to provide your own.
 You can use the controller in wired mode via the USB-C port up top on both an Xbox Series S and a Windows PC.
 I personally don’t like the use of disposable AA batteries, but Microsoft does offer a rechargeable battery pack (sold separately) so it’s not the end of the world.
 You can also use rechargeable AAs if you wish.

 I played for a solid 10 hours with the controller and I didn’t see the battery life icon move.
 Microsoft says that the Xbox One controller should last up to 30 hours.
 I’m inclined to believe that based on my personal experience thus far.
-As with the Xbox One controller, first and third-party rechargeable battery backs are readily available.
+As with the Xbox One controller, first and third-party rechargeable battery backs are readily available for much less than Microsoft’s offering.
 This sweetens the deal when it comes to battery life and charging convenience.

 The rumble in both the main chassis and the triggers feels strong, albeit a little loose like the previous generation.
 There isn’t any special haptic tech in this controller like there is inside the PlayStation 5’s DualSense gamepad.
 That said, I was perfectly happy with the Xbox Series S controller playing any kind of game.